Shihab-Chowdhury/Shihab-Chowdhury/README.md

 Hi, I am Shihab.

-Currently working as a software engineer in a "health tech based platform" project.</br> Favourite quote: C is quirky, flawed, and an enormous success.
+Currently working as a software engineer in a "health tech" project.</br> Favourite quote: C is quirky, flawed, and an enormous success.
 (Dennis Ritchie)</br></br>
 You can email me at cshihab04@gmail.com
 <br/>